mapninja/Earthsys144/week03/01_TURN_IN_basic_table_structures_and_operations_in_qgis.md

 - the `soils.shp` layer from `Soils.zip`
 - the `Soil Properties.csv` table linked in this lab

-This is a lookup-table join:

-- many polygons in `soils.shp` share the same `SOIL_TYPE`
-- the CSV table has one row for each soil type
+In this workflow, many polygons in `soils.shp` share the same `SOIL_TYPE`, while the CSV has one row for each soil type.
-- the polygon layer therefore joins many features to one descriptive record

 ## Part 1: Open the Soils Layer and Inspect Its Key Field